Originate/exosphere/tutorial/part_2/part_2b/11_generic_services.md

   Optimizing a single database for both CRUD and search traffic will be difficult at scale.

 So let's use a dedicated search service here.
-As already mentioned, Exosphere provides a number of off-the-shelf services.
+As already mentioned, the Exosphere framework provides a number of off-the-shelf services.
 They are ready to plug into existing applications no matter what language the rest of the system is written in.
 All of these services are robust, secure, and scalable.